lindsayanunez/matching-game/README.md

 ### How to play

-*The goal of the game is match
+*The deck has 16 cards with 8 pairs.
+The goal of the game is test your memory to find all the pairs.
+*Click on the each card to turn over the card.